Pournami-Prakash/f1-bulletin-live/README.md

 ## What Makes It Different

 Most F1 dashboards show results, standings, or news in isolation.
 I wanted F1 Bulletin to connect those layers: what happened on track, what the model expected, what the circuit tends to reward, and what the news cycle is emphasizing.

-## What I Learned

-- Working with real motorsport data is messy: missing sessions, delayed timing data, changing grids, and circuit naming inconsistencies all matter.
-- Prediction quality changes a lot once current-season evidence starts to outweigh historical assumptions.
-- Snowflake is useful when the work is more than storing rows: clustering, enrichment, and repeatable transformation logic fit naturally there.
-- Keeping the frontend fast means not making the UI wait on heavy data processing.
-- A public portfolio project needs different cleanup than a private working repo: generated data, caches, and experimental branches need clear boundaries.

 ## Data Sources